-Brian Ezratty joined Newmark Knight Frank in 2018 to launch the company’s Private Client Group.
-Mr. Ezratty leads the group as a vice chairman from NKF’s New York headquarters, with a focus on cultivating new client relationships and generating new opportunities for NKF.
+Brian Ezratty joined Newmark in 2018 to launch the company’s Private Client Group.
+Mr. Ezratty leads the group as a vice chairman from Newmark’s New York headquarters, with a focus on cultivating new client relationships and generating new opportunities for Newmark.
 He plans to further expand the company’s capital markets platform in New York City.

 Mr. Ezratty has exclusively represented an illustrious group of institutional investors, REITs and family offices including Atlas Capital, Bank of America, Bank of the Philippines, Bank of Tokyo, Barclays Business Credit, Battery Park City Authority, Blackacre Capital Group, BLDG Management Co., BRT Realty, CBS, Inc., Extell Development, JPMorgan Chase, Related Companies, RFR Holding Corporation, Rose Associates, SL Green, State Teachers Retirement System of Ohio, Sterling Equities and The Witkoff Group, among many others.